 Because of the winds rolling in from the mountains of Sorbet Forest to the west, Myredia became the perfect location for a wind farm to power this city and the ones next door.
 It was one of the first landmarks in the city and has plenty of capacity.×

 Ever been deep sea diving?
 Ever snorkel in the ocean?
 Or have you maybe just been to an aquarium?
-If you have any colorful and amazing pictures of fish and other underwater and aquatic life, feel free to send them to images
+If you have any colorful and amazing pictures of fish and other underwater and aquatic life, feel free to send them to media